Admissions

 Is ISA accredited?

 ISA is an accredited Cambridge school and is licensed by the National Schools Inspectorate Authority, Ministry of Education.
 ISA is a member of the Council of International Schools (CIS), the Educational Collaborative for International Schools (ECIS) and the Association of International Schools in Africa (AISA).
+The school is currently preparing for CIS accreditation.

 How is the curriculum enriched?